Documentation

 • Desktop app: Uses the full folder scanner and can keep selected folders available between launches.
 Desktop builds can also show a track in its folder.

-• PC Chromium browsers: Use File System Access when available.
-Folder access can usually be kept, but the browser may ask for permission again.
+• PC Chromium browsers with File System Access: Can keep access to selected folders after a reload.
+The browser may ask for permission again.

 Opening Music Library